 Adolescence is a time of significant brain, body and emotional growth.
 The changes in brain structure and connectivity that occur between the ages of 10 and 25 present important opportunities for positive, life-shaping development, and for recovering from past adversity.

 What We Fund

 We support efforts that promote healthy behaviors and engage youth, ages 10 to 25, in implementing solutions for health and well-being.
-We emphasize a Positive Youth Development approach.
-This incorporates the development of skills, opportunities and authentic relationships into programs, practices and policies so that young people reach their full potential.
+We emphasize a Positive Youth Development approach that incorporates skill-building opportunities and authentic relationships into programs, practices and policies so that young people reach their full potential.

 Efforts that serve youth experiencing the highest barriers to health and well-being in rural, urban and frontier communities are our priority.
-Funding may support programs/projects, capacity building, collaboration and systems building.
+Programs and services must be serving a majority youth of color and/or youth living in families with low incomes.
+Funding may support programs/projects, general operations, capacity building and collaboration efforts.